radius-project/docs/docs/content/author-apps/recipes/_index.md

 ### Select the Recipe that meets your needs

-Recipes can be created for any environment, from dev to prod.
-Simply specify `mode: 'recipe'` in your resource, and select the Recipe you want to run:
+Recipes can be used in any environment, from dev to prod.
+Simply specify `mode: 'recipe'` in your [Link resource](https://docs.radapp.dev/author-apps/links/), and select the Recipe you want to run:

 ```bicep